 Founded in 2017 by VLT members Stan Coleman and Carol Dennis, MVT produces staged readings of plays, which allow those with little theatre experience the chance to learn what it means to create a character, deliver lines with meaning, and to experience the magic of being in a play.
 This model also allows our local communities the chance to see their stories brought to life on our local stages.

-Readers Theater Players (RTP), a service of the Very Little Theatre, is a group of volunteer actors who bring the magic of live performance to people in senior centers across Eugene and Springfield, Oregon.
+Readers Theater Performers (RTP), a service of the Very Little Theatre, is a group of volunteer actors who bring the magic of live performance to people in senior centers across Eugene and Springfield, Oregon.
 Each program is 45-50 minutes long and includes skits, funny one-liners, anecdotes, stories, poems, bits of information - and sometimes a closing song.
-With a troupe of some 17 Players, each rotating into the schedule as needed and available, we are able to share our talents with as many facilities that invite us.
+With a troupe of some 17 Performers, each rotating into the schedule as needed and available, we are able to share our talents with as many facilities that invite us.

 Launched decades ago under the direction of the late University of Oregon theatre professor Horace Robinson, RTP has brought smiles and laughter to thousands of people through the years.
 After a brief hiatus following the Covid closures, RTP has recently returned to Emerald Valley Assisted Living, the Eugene Hotel Retirement Community, Fox Hollow Residential Care, Waterford Grand Assisted Living, and Ya-Po-Ah Terrace Retirement Apartments – with more to come.